David Krol: Professional bowling career

 On the strength of his first title and other high finishes, Krol qualified as the #9 seed for the PBA Playoffs, a post-season event featuring the top 16 players in points over the 14-event regular season.
 He knocked off top seed E. J. Tackett in the quarterfinal round and again victimized Bill O'Neill (the #4 seed) in the semifinal round.
-He went on to face #10 seed and 11-time PBA Tour titlist Jesper Sevnsson in the race-to-two-points final match on May 19.
+He went on to face #10 seed and 11-time PBA Tour titlist Jesper Svensson in the race-to-two-points final match on May 19.
 After splitting two games with Svensson, Krol earned the win with a 48–40 triumph in the ninth/tenth frame roll-off.
-For his victory, he earned his second PBA Tour title, $75,000 and a custom WWE belt (awarded because Fox network carries both WWE wrestling and PBA bowling).
+For his victory, he earned his second PBA Tour title, $75,000 and a custom WWE belt (awarded because Fox network carried both WWE wrestling and PBA bowling).
 He also locked up an exemption for the 2025 PBA Tour.
 For the 2024 season, Krol finished 9th overall in Tour points and cashed $128,200.

 On March 22, 2025, Krol made his first appearance in the televised finals of a major event, qualifying fourth for the PBA World Championship.
 He was defeated in the opening match by fifth-seeded BJ Moore.

+Krol qualified as the top seed at the 2026 PBA Indiana Classic, but lost his lone match in the March 22 televised championship to Marshall Kent.
+On a beat-up 39-foot oil pattern, Krol bowled 136 to Kent's 152 in the lowest-scoring televised final match in PBA history.
+He would rebound the very next week in the USBC Masters.
+From a field of 390 bowlers, he qualified as the #5 seed for the televised finals.
+He defeated Matt Sanders, Jesper Svensson and Eric Jones to advance to the championship match.
+Krol then defeated reigning PBA Player of the Year E. J. Tackett by a single pin, 196–195, for his third PBA Tour title and first major title.
+He finished seventh on the 2026 PBA Tour points list, and fifth in earnings with $145,100.

+On September 7, 2026, Krol won the Samho Korea Cup International Open, a non-PBA event held in Yongin, South Korea.
+The tournament had 400 bowler entries from 17 countries.
+In the final match, Krol defeated Mexico's Arturo Quintero, 237–197, to earn the first-place prize of 60 million Won (approximately $44,500 USD).